-COMM 3670 Internship for Juniors

-Prerequisite: Junior standing, recommendation of advisor, and major in appropriate specialization.
+Prerequisite: COMM 2100.
+Communication theory, with an emphasis on social bases and semester hours credit.

+COMM 3000 Contemporary Communication Theory

+number of lecture hours (or equivalent) each week; the second number is the number of laboratory hours (or equivalent) each week; the third number, in bold, is the number of

+COMM 3400 Organizational Communication 3-0- 3 Prerequisites: COMM 1110, COMM 2100, and speech communication major.
+Communication structures and processes in organizations.
+COMM 3410 Conflict Management and Leadership 3-0- 3 Prerequisite: COMM 2300 and speech communication major.
+Strategies of man naging conflicts in organizations and the role of leadership style in negotiations.
+COMM 3500 Fundamentals of Cross-cultural Communication 3-0- 3 Causes of cross-cultural communication conflicts and strategies for improvement.
+COMM 3550 Managing Diversity 3-0- 3 Prerequisites: COMM 3400 and COMM 3500.
+An applied approach to the st theories of diversity in the organizationsal setting, particularly as it applies to man naging communication to achieve individual and organizational goals.
+COMM 3600 Directed Study in Communication Arts 1 to 3 hours Individual instruction for enrichment of advanced majors in their areas of specializat COMM 3670 Internship for Juniors 3 hours Prerequisite: Junior standing, recommendation of advisor, and major in appro specialization.
 Graded "Satisfactory" or "Unsatisfactory."
-The placement of students in apprentice and intern positions in professional environments to enlarge the students' professionalism.

-COMM 3800 Communication Research Methods

-Prerequisite: COMM 2100.
-The study of research methods used to investigate communication.

-COMM 4060 Persuasion

-Prerequisites: COMM 3000.
+The placement of st in apprentice and intern positions in professional environments to enlarge the stu dents professionalism.
+COMM 3800 Communication Research Methods 3-0- 3 Prerequisite: COMM 2100.
+The study of research methods used to investigate com cation.
+IIIuIII- COMM 4060 Persuasion 3-0- 3 Prerequisites: COMM 3000.
 Theories of persuasion.

-COMM 4120 Classical Theories of Communication

-Prerequisite: COMM 3000.
-The study of selected bodies of theories of public communication, including political communication, classical theory, contemporary rhetorical theory, and mass communication theory.
-May be repeated for credit.

-COMM 4130 The Psychology and Semiotics of Communication

-Prerequisite: COMM 3000.
-Origin and purpose of speech, basic psychological principles and language, and the use of propaganda.

-COMM 4170 Rhetorical Criticism

-Prerequisite: COMM 3000.
-The study of contemporary methods of rhetorical cricitism, including underlying theoretical assumptions.
-Application of methods in the study of discursive practices.

-COMM 4200 Public Relations Techniques

-Prerequisites: COMM 3220, COMM 3800, and Senior Standing.
-The theory and practice of public relations.

-COMM 4220 Integrated Communication

-Prerequisite: COMM 2100.
-Integrating the communication planning process, creative strategies, and media planning in advertising, public relations, and other promotional activities of organizations.

-COMM 4230 Public Relations Plans and Campaigns

-Prerequisites: COMM 4200 and COMM 3800.
-The development of public relations plans for organizations and campaigns for special programs within those organizations.

-COMM 4240 Advanced Public Relations Practices

-Prerequisites: COMM 3200 and Senior standing.
+3-0-3 COMM 4120 Theories of Public Communication 3-0- 3 Prerequisite: COMM 3000.
+The study of selected bodies of theories of public com cation, including political communication, classical theory, contemporary rhetorical and mass communication theory.
+May be repeated for credit. neory, COMM 4130 The Psychology and Semiotics of Communication 3-0- 3 Prerequisite: COMM 3000.
+Origin and purpose of speech, basic psychological prin and language, and the use of propaganda.
+P COMM 4170 Rhetorical Criticism 3-0- 3 Prerequisite: COMM 3000.
+The study of contemporary methods of rhetorical crie citism. including underlying theoretical assumptions.
+Application of methods in the study of sive practices.
+COMM 4200 Public Relations Techniques 3-0- 3 Prerequisites: COMM 3800 and and speech communication major.
+Co- or pre requisite: COMM 3220.
+The theory and practice of public relations. - COMM 4220 Integrated Communication 3-0- 3 Prerequisites: COMM 2100 and speech communication major.
+Integrating the co mmunication planning process, creative strategies, and media planning in advertising, public relations, and other promotional activities of organizations.
+COMM 4230 Public Relations Plans and Campaigns 3 - 0 -3 Prerequisites: COMM 4200 and speech communication major.
+The developm ent of public relations plans for organizations and campaigns for special programs within those organizations.
+COMM 4240 Advanced Public Relations Practices 3-0- 3 Prerequisites: COMM 3200 and speech communication major.
 Legal and ethical aspects of professional public relations practice.

-COMM 4340 Advanced Interpersonal Communication

-Prerequisites: COMM 2300 and COMM 3800.
-The science and art of communication in close relationships.
+COMM 4340 Advanced Interpersonal Communication 3-0- 3 Prerequisites: COMM 2300, COMM 3800, and speech communication major : The science and art of communication in close relationships.